 Kris Kristofferson wrote Why Me in 1972.
 Did Elvis record Why Me …?

-Why Me became one of, if not THE most popular song that Kris ever wrote u0026amp; recorded.
-It was covered by many artists, Connie Smith, George Jones, David Allen Coe, Cliff Richards, Merle Haggard, Conway Twitty, Johnny Cash, every country singer with a YouTube Channel – u0026amp; Elvis Presley, too.
+Why Me became one of, if not THE most popular song that Kris ever wrote and recorded.
+It was covered by many artists, Connie Smith, George Jones, David Allen Coe, Cliff Richards, Merle Haggard, Conway Twitty, Johnny Cash, every country singer with a YouTube Channel – and Elvis Presley, too.

-Elvis included the song in concerts from January 1974 u0026amp; continued doing so for the rest of his life.
-He habitually introduced it as one of his favourite songs, u0026amp; released it on a number of his albums.
+Elvis included the song in concerts from January 1974 and continued doing so for the rest of his life.
+He habitually introduced it as one of his favourite songs, and released it on a number of his albums.

 What an honour – There was nobody more famous than Elvis at the time.
 Many people heard Elvis’ version before they ever heard Kris’ own.

-Kris Kristofferson was an Elvis fan.
+Kris Kristofferson is an Elvis fan.
 This is well documented.
 How, then – Could it be true?